ScienceDiscoverer/steamscrd/README.md

 Chrome should be pretty similar.

+## Private and Friends Only screenshots

+Just enter the `steamLoginSecure` and `sessionid` cookies as described above.
+This will allow you to additionally download "Friends Only" and "Private" (Hidden) screenshots from your library without the need to make them all public.

 ## Tips

 * You can view screenshot comments by enabling `Comments` column in the Explorer.
 Switch to `View -> Details`, right-click on any column title and press `More...`, tick `Comments`, press `OK`.
 You can also use image viewr like [IrfanView](https://www.irfanview.com/main_download_engl.htm) to view comment while actually enjoying the image itself.
 Use [this instructions](https://irfanview-forum.de/forum/program/feature-requests/11035-) to enable the comment.